-Direct sunlight, damp conditions, and exposure to extreme heat, or cold, can cause severe damage.
+Direct sunlight, damp conditions, and exposure to extreme heat or cold, can cause severe damage.

-Although common, one of the worst places to locate an antique clock is on a mantelpiece, above a working fireplace.
+One of the worst places to locate an antique clock is on a mantelpiece, above a working fireplace.

-Dust and soot can clog sliding or moving parts.
+This is because dust and soot can clog sliding or moving parts.
 It is wise to place clocks in a box, or display case, when not in use.